Home ยป Recipes ยป Desserts

 Danielle Lima

-These healthy Key Lime Pie Bars are the perfect dessert.
-Made with a graham cracker pie crust, tart creamy filling and a whipped topping, these healthy and simple bars are a must-have treat.
+These healthy Key Lime Pie Bars have the perfect balance of flavors.
+Made with a tart creamy filling, a sweet graham cracker crust and a dollop of whipped cream, these simple bars are a must-have treat.

 Prep Time 10 minutes